Data References

 Copybook references -

-Two files can have the same record structure, which should be declared a record structure for both files.
-In this case, we can't directly code the variables, because the same variable is declared twice.
-We should use referencing with their record name to make them unique.
+Two files can have the same record structure, which should be declared for both.
+In this case, we should make variables unique by referencing their record names.

 Syntax -